BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 Ivor Owen

 Ivor Owen - a very funny comedian of the 'old school' variety era from Essex.
-Good stand-up comedy plus the ukelele kept audiences laughing over the years and his son Danny Owen has had a very good career although I haven't heard much about him of late (think he had a name change) Ivor also recommended that I join Equity back in 1975 and acted as a reference too!
+Good stand-up comedy plus the ukelele kept audiences laughing over the years and his son Danny Owen has had a very good career.
+Ivor also recommended that I join Equity back in 1975 and acted as a reference too!

 John Morgan- talented keyboard/vocals from the West Country.